dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^5]: Page 599.
 Chapter 21. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^6]: Page 305.
 Chapter 12. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^7]: Page 537.
 Chapter 19. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^8]: Chapter 17. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.